 It’s no secret that battle royale games are the hot genre right now, much like open world survival with crafting elements before it and first-person war-torn shooters before that.
 Some have made groundbreaking waves in the gaming industry while others haven’t seen as much success.
-Right now, what are the best ones available to play or coming soon?
+Right now, what are the best ones available to play?

 We have compiled our list of the very best battle royale games you can play right now, whether it’s early access, on mobile or even a browser game.